February Vacation Activities for Kids

 Biomes Marine Biology Center

 The Biomes Marine Biology Center in North Kingstown bills itself as New England’s only private marine education facility and has the critters to back it up.
-With over 120 different species on site, kids can pet a shark, meet a tortoise and learn about all manner of aquatic life.
+With more than 120 different species on site, kids can pet a shark, meet a tortoise and learn about all manner of aquatic life.
 The center is open daily from noon to 5 p.m., and feeding demonstrations happen daily during weekends and school vacations. biomescenter.com

 Frosty Drew Observatory